rbisdorff/Digraph3/docSphinx/tutorial.rst

 *Figure-1: The symmetry axes of the four non isomorphic MISs of the 12-cycle graph*:

-The MISs in the 12-cycle graph represent in fact all the ways one may write the number 12 as the circular sum of '2's and '3's.
-The first orbit corresponds to writing 6 times a '2', the second orbit corresponds to writing 4 times a '3'.
-The third and fourth orbit correspond to writing 2 times a '3' and 3 times a '2'.
+The non isomorphic MISs in the 12-cycle graph represent in fact all the ways one may write the number 12 as the circular sum of '2's and '3's.
+The first orbit corresponds to writing six times a '2', the second orbit corresponds to writing four times a '3'.
+The third and fourth orbit correspond to writing two times a '3' and three times a '2'.
 There are two non isomorphic ways to do this latter sum.
-Either separating the '3's by one and two '2's, or by zero and three '2's (see Bisdorff & Marichal [ISOMIS-08]_ ).
+Either separating the '3's either, by one and two '2's, or by zero and three '2's (see Bisdorff & Marichal [ISOMIS-08]_ ).

 Links and appendices
 --------------------